 This text has all the characteristics defined in the text sting type (see below)

-Property Classification – Mechanical, Electrical, Thermal, etc. [4]
+Property Classification – Mechanical, Electrical, Thermal, etc. [4].
+A property may have one or more property classifications.

 Property Context – identifies what the property is a characteristic of (e.g., element, function, behavior, state, another property,) [3], [23]